juxt/astro-website/src/pages/blog/bitemporal-christmas.md

  {:name "Pogs", :occasion "Christmas"}]
 ```

-**Dad**: Well done!
+**Dad:** Well done!
 You've earned that early Birthday present.
 Let me just go and get it for you.

-**node** 🤖: Don't worry, I can do that too!
+**node 🤖:** Don't worry, I can do that too!

 ```clojure
 (xt/insert-into :gifts